igneus/calendarium-romanum/README.md

 On `require 'calendarium-romanum'`, paths of a few translation files bundled in the gem are added to `I18n.config.load_path`.
-While otherwise we avoid poluting or modifying the environment outside the gem's own scope, in this case we exceptionally modify global configuration in order to make the internationalization easily and conveniently work.
+While otherwise we avoid polluting or modifying the environment outside the gem's own scope, in this case we exceptionally modify global configuration in order to make the internationalization easily and conveniently work.